Phaneendra01/asic-design-class/Task4 - Application/README.md

 > 🎉 **Note:** As the GCC output matches with the Spike output for all optimization levels, no debugging is required.
 The game runs successfully on both standard and RISC-V architectures!

 ---

+👨‍💻 Author Information
+Name: Phaneendra M V
+Roll Number: MT2024526

+🎓 This project was completed by Phaneendra M V as part of the coursework.